-Independent Weekly is a weekly interview series shining a light on some of the music scene’s talented independent musicians to discuss how it is to navigate the industry as an independent artist.
+Independent Spotlight is an interview series shining a light on some of the music scene’s talented independent musicians to discuss how it is to navigate the industry as an independent artist.

 * * *